-Most recently, Bream reported live from Capitol Hill on the 2015 Supreme Court decision to rule in favor of same-sex marriage nationwide.
-Previously, she has covered the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California’s Proposition 8, the Patient Protection and Affordable Care Act (PPACA) in 2012, as well as provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
-In addition, Bream reported on the Supreme Court hearing on Guantanamo Bay detainees in June 2008.
+During her time at the network, Bream has reported live from Capitol Hill on the 2015 Supreme Court decision to rule in favor of same-sex marriage nationwide.
+Previously, she covered the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California’s Proposition 8, the Patient Protection and Affordable Care Act (PPACA) in 2012, as well as provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
+Additionally, Bream reported on the Supreme Court hearing on Guantanamo Bay detainees in June 2008.

 She is a graduate of Liberty University and earned a Juris Doctorate with honors from Florida State University College of Law.

 Stories from Shannon Bream

 Shannon Bream followed up Thursday with a former DEA official who was a source for Politico's bombshell report alleging the Obama administration interfered with a federal investigation targeting drug trafficking by the Iranian-backed terrorist group Hezbollah.

 Politico's Josh Meyer is standing by his bombshell report that the Obama administration "shut down" a law enforcement campaign targeting drug trafficking by the Iranian-backed terrorist group Hezbollah.

 Fox News political analyst and Chicago native Gianno Caldwell called out Chicago Mayor Rahm Emanuel as the city continues to be plagued by violence.